firestarter/docs/staff-guide.md

 __**Illegal Activity:**__
 * Permanent IP ban - first offense

-Incase you see a person join which has banned accounts related to the same IP, check if this player just got banned a short while ago `/history <Red Player name in chat>`, should that be the case it is very likley to be ban evasion which resolves in a Permanent IP ban.

 Check via [Coreprotect](https://www.minerealm.com/community/viewtopic.php?f=32&t=6781) which player broke or placed which block, use this to get information about potential Griefs that are reported but happened in the past.